alialiev78/Deep-Learning-practice/README.md

-This repository contains assignments on deep learning.
+In this repository, you will find assignments and seminar materials related to deep learning.
 The first assignment focuses on MLP (Multilayer Perceptrons), and the second one covers Convolutional Neural Networks (CNNs).
+The third file focuses on RNNs (Recurrent Neural Networks) and partly on Transformers.